JimmySoftLLC/my-agile-story-api/README.md

 ### /get/userStorys

-To get an array of user stories use ```POST /get/userStorys``` with a JSON body consisting of key value pair: userStoryIds. userStoryIds is a an array of userStoryId.
+To get an array of user stories use ```POST /get/userStorys``` with a JSON body consisting of key value pair: userStoryIds. userStoryIds is an array of userStoryId.

 # Delete methods